meteorspectroscopy/meteor-spectrum-calibration/README.md

 <img src= https://github.com/meteorspectroscopy/meteor-spectrum/blob/master/doc/m_spec%20plot%20spectrum.PNG>

-For a description of the processing see: https://meteorspectroscopy.org/2020/03/27/meteor-spectra-analysis-new-version/ or the manual in doc folder
+For a description of the processing see: https://meteorspectroscopy.org/2020/03/27/meteor-spectra-analysis-new-version/ or the manual in the doc folder.

-Further information can be found at https://meteorspectroscopy.org/
+Further information about the theoretical background can be found at https://meteorspectroscopy.org/